shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 dont give 4 give 2+2 - simple equasion, puzzles  (simple deduction)
 - care about story: imply meaning, to enable discover meaning .

 during the story object can inherit meaning and emotional value

+### Archetypal motifs
+the apocalypse, the deluge, the creation.

 ### Conflict
 - konflikt interesów